-EPA A ID Number

-10. Мар

 Attach to this application a topographical map, or other equivalent map, of the area extending to at least one mile beyond property boundaries.
 The map must show the outline of the facility, the location of each of its existing intake and discharge structures, each of its hazardous waste treatment, storage, or disposal facilities, and each well where it injects fluids underground.
 Include all spring, rivers, and other surface water bodies in this map area.
 See instructions for precise requirements.

-11. Facility Drawing
+9. Facility Drawing

-All existing facilities must include a scale drawing of the facility (see instructions for more detail).
+All existing facilities must include a scale drawing of the facility.
+See instructions for more detail.

-12. Photographs

-All existing facilities must include photographs (aerial or ground-level) that clearly delineate all existing structures; existing storage, treatment, and disposal areas; and sites of future storage, treatment, or disposal areas (see instructions for more detail).

-13. Comments